replicate/cog/docs/python.md

 Use this _optional_ method to include any expensive one-off operations in here like loading trained models, instantiate data transformations, etc.

-This method is also where you should download the weights for your model (e.g. using [`pget`](https://github.com/replicate/pget)).
-Storing your weights with your image directly can cause long `cog build` times and large images.
+Many models use this method to download their weights (e.g. using [`pget`](https://github.com/replicate/pget)).

+This has some advantages:
+- Smaller image sizes
+- Faster build times
+- Faster pushes and inference on [Replicate](https://replicate.com)

+However, this may also significantly increase your `setup()` time.

+As an alternative, some choose to store their weights directly in the image.
+You can simply leave your weights in the directory alongside your `cog.yaml` and ensure they are not excluded in your `.dockerignore` file.

+While this will increase your image size and build time, it offers other advantages:
+- Faster `setup()` time
+- Ensures idempotency and reduces your model's reliance on external systems- Preserves reproducibility as your model will be self-contained in the image

-> If this is not an option for you, you can use the `--separate-weights` flag on `cog build` to store weights in a [separate layer](https://github.com/replicate/cog/blob/12ac02091d93beebebed037f38a0c99cd8749806/docs/getting-started.md?plain=1#L219).
+> When using this method, you should use the `--separate-weights` flag on `cog build` to store weights in a [separate layer](https://github.com/replicate/cog/blob/12ac02091d93beebebed037f38a0c99cd8749806/docs/getting-started.md?plain=1#L219).

 ### `Predictor.predict(**kwargs)`